Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/jana.md

 - I also like the visuals you made in the ipynb files.
 They were interesting and published-research like.
 I think they will be great for presentation.
 Good job.
 - You may want to move the contents at the beginning of the ipyn file instead of putting it at 2nd section, which will help readability.
 - One thing I learned was to document the issues that I encoutered and methods in solving them in the my next progress_report.

+Jana's Response: Thank you so much!
+I think changing the order of my cells is a great idea.